Understanding Factual Errors in Summarization: Errors, Summarizers, Datasets, Error Detectors

 \section{Recommendations}

-\paragraph{Evaluate factuality models on modern systems} We have seen that \textsc{Sota} yields significantly different results than \textsc{Xformer} or \textsc{Old}.
-Because of the prevalence of these systems, we believe that any new work should prefer evaluating on these \textsc{Sota} datasets.
-Particularly for factuality methods that rely on pre-trained models, evaluating on pre-trained models is needed to see if these systems are improving from the current state-of-the-art or merely patching errors in outdated systems that have already been fixed by other advances.
+\paragraph{Evaluate factuality models on modern summarization systems} We have seen that \textsc{FtSota} yields significantly different results than \textsc{EXformer} or \textsc{Old}.
+Because of the prevalence of these systems, we believe that any new work should prefer evaluating on these \textsc{Sota} summaries.

+Particularly for factuality metrics that are either based on latest LLMs or on pre-trained models, evaluating on modern summarization systems is needed to see if these metrics are actually improving from the current state-of-the-art or merely patching errors in outdated systems that have already been fixed by other advances.

-\paragraph{Choose the right system for the job} We note that there is no one clear winner among the systems evaluated here (Section~\ref{sec:comparesystem}).
-Depending on the downstream application, different methods may be more or less appropriate, as our analysis shows.
-An ensembling of different methods or a system that combines the merits of existing systems may bring additional performance boost.
-Moreover, none of current factuality systems can identify certain error types across datasets equally well.
-As QG/QA and NLI models get better, we expect all of these methods to improve further.
+\paragraph{Annotate factual consistency errors from summaries generated by LLMs} Recent work \cite{goyal2022news} shows that LLMs like GPT-3 are capable of generating summaries that are preferred over \textsc{FtSota} summaries by human annotators.
+Furthermore, they show that existing factuality metrics cannot reliably detect errors in summaries from GPT-3 models as these latter summaries differ substantially from existing benchmarks and training sets.
+We encourage future work to annotate errors from LLM-generated summaries and evaluate new factual consistency metrics on this set as well in addition to the \textsc{FtSota} set.
+As such, we believe that future work should construct ``living'' benchmarks for factuality evaluation that are consistently updated as more powerful summarization systems are introduced.